samcaetano/parallel_computing/README.md

 This projected tries to parallelize the K-Means algorithm using Python.
 I implemented two different approaches:
   # Concurrent K-Means
-    which used Process
+    which used Process and is in ConcurrentKMeans.py
   # Parallel K-Means
-    which used Threads.
+    which used Threads and is in ParallelKMeans.py